Biosignatures — evidence that says or suggests that life has once been present — are often very hard to find and interpret.

 Johnson explained what the LAB project is looking for in more detail:

-None of these underlying dynamics presuppose a specific biochemistry and all of the approaches, Johnson said, could potentially be used on missions to other planets, moons and asteroids.
+None of these underlying dynamics presuppose a specific biochemistry and Johnson said all of the approaches could potentially be used on missions to other planets, moons and asteroids.

 Johnson said she and her LAB colleagues are already beginning to have conversations with members of the Dragonfly team about “life as we don’t know it.”

-Given these goals, the NASA project, and Johnson’s LAB, are and had to be broadly interdisciplinary.
-The NASA team includes biologists, chemists, computer scientists, mathematicians, and instrument engineers – many of them prominent researchers in their fields.
+Given these goals, Johnson’s LAB is, and has to be, broadly interdisciplinary.
+The team includes biologists, chemists, computer scientists, mathematicians, and instrument engineers — many of them prominent researchers in their fields.

-They include Paul Mahaffy of the Goddard Space Flight Center who is principal investigator of one of the major instruments on the Curiosity rover; Barbara Sherwood Lollar of the University of Toronto and 2018 Chair of the United States National Academy of Sciences Review for the Strategy for Astrobiology and the Search for Life in the Universe; and Lee Cronin of the University of Glasgow, who has a strong interest and high-profile track record regarding complex chemical systems and efforts to construct complex functional molecular architectures that are not based on biologically derived building blocks.
+They include Paul Mahaffy of the Goddard Space Flight Center who is principal investigator of one of the major instruments on the Curiosity rover; Barbara Sherwood Lollar of the University of Toronto and 2018 Chair of the United States National Academy of Sciences Review for the Strategy for Astrobiology and the Search for Life in the Universe; and Lee Cronin of the University of Glasgow, who has a long-time interest and high-profile track record regarding complex chemical systems and efforts to construct functioning and complex molecular systems that are not based on biologically derived building blocks.